earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 bazel build //:Salutations_deploy.jar
 ~~~

-There’s now a new file in your `bazel-bin` folder called `Salutations_deploy.jar`.
+There's now a new file in your `bazel-bin` folder called `Salutations_deploy.jar`.
 Look at what's inside the `.jar` by running the following command:

 ~~~{.bash caption=">_"}
 jar -tf bazel-bin/Salutations_deploy.jar
 ~~~

 This should return a list of all the classes packed into the `.jar`.
 The list is too long to share here, but you can either run this `.jar` on its own or you can use the executable, depending on the project's needs.

 ## Conclusion

 This tutorial explored how to build Java projects with Bazel by showing you how to configure your workspace and builds and how to run a basic application.

-While it’s only a starting point, you should now you an idea of how Bazel can optimize your workflows and large project builds.
+While it's only a starting point, you should now you an idea of how Bazel can optimize your workflows and large project builds.
 To learn more about Bazel's more advanced features, its [official user guides](https://bazel.build/docs) contains a plethora of helpful tutorials and other resources to help you along.

 ## Outside Article Checklist

-- [ ] Create header image in Canva
+* [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
+* [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
+* [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
+  * Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
+* [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
+* [ ] Run `link-opp` and find 1-5 places to incorporate links
-- [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`
+* [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`